AdamR33s/Demo/README.md

     - Folders Containing Code && Readme's to give context

 **PROJECT TECH**
+Here are *some* of the key features and functionality I've built to date and the tech used to achieve this:

+- Docker Container State Save, Shutdown, Deletion, Image Deletion, Re-build and application re-launch all automated through single line commands.
+- Security Features through API’s with 256bit Keys.
+- Data Parsing from Java => Lua => SQLite => MYSQL => Python / Typescript => Users.
+- Bots interact with Users around real-time data.
+- Bots interact with Container Applications via Mini APIs.
+- Large GraphQL / WebScraping Project to serve Data to Users via Bot.

 - OS:
     - Ubuntu LTS 18.04 | 22.04 (Some Bash Scripting)
     - UFW